Tory conference: LGBT group unveils politics-themed condoms

 They have ordered 500 protective items for the four-day event in Birmingham.

-"We don't know if that's enough but, all our money is fundraised and we have to justify where our money is being sent," said Ms Bunbury.
+"We don't know if that's enough but, all our money is fundraised and we have to justify where our money is being spent," said Ms Bunbury.

 She added that the group's volunteers would "use the chance to talk about our campaigns and the importance of wearing condoms and consent".